MichielfromNL/ESP8266IRFancontroller/README.md

 But if I would rebuild, I would probable use 18 Ohms or so.

 ### Photo resistor
-On the PCB you probably notice a photoresistor that was not in the schenatics.
-The photoresistor is serially wired to a 10K resistor (betwen gnd and vcc) and connected to A0.
-This is because I wanted to  find out if I can detect if the light is (already) on or off, but that does not work.
-The daylight interferes way to much.
+On the PCB you may have noticed a photoresistor that was not in the schematics.
+The photoresistor is serially wired to a 10K resistor (between gnd and vcc) and connected to Wemos A0, an analog input.
+This is because I wanted to  find out if I can detect if the light is (already) on or off.
+However, that does  not work, the daylight interferes way to much with the light.

 ### IR commands
-It took some time to figure out the IR command codes.
-The FAN unit appears to be from Westinghouse, but there are quite a few variants.
+It took some time to figure out what the IR command codes are.
+The FAN IR control unit appears to be from Westinghouse, but there are quite a few variants.\
-The basic protocol turns out to be "Symphony", but the sequences are a bit different from usual: a standard single bit sequence for each command.
+The basic protocol turns out to be "Symphony", but the sequences are a bit different from the usual which is: a "single" bitsequence for each command.

 The IR analyzer (breadboard prototype) reported:
 ```Protocol  : SYMPHONY